imunknown7/guess-the-number/README.md

-# RPS
+# Guess the number
-Basic rock paper scissors game made using python!
+Basic guess the number game made using python!